In his new memoir, Barack Obama writes of hope, despair and life at the center of a divided nation

 The legislation passed without support from Republicans, many of whom have spent years trying to kill it.

-Similarly, writing of efforts to court the support of Sen. Lindsey Graham for climate change legislation, he said the South Carolina Republican “liked to play the role of the sophisticated, self-aware conservative, disarming Democrats and reporters with blunt assessments of his party’s blind spots” but then found ways to “wriggle out” of proposed compromises.
+Similarly, writing of efforts to court the support of Sen. Lindsey O. Graham for climate change legislation, he said the South Carolina Republican “liked to play the role of the sophisticated, self-aware conservative, disarming Democrats and reporters with blunt assessments of his party’s blind spots” but then found ways to “wriggle out” of proposed compromises.
 He was like the character in a spy movie “who double-crosses everyone to save his own skin,” Obama writes.

-Edwards, McConnell and Graham did not immediately respond Friday to a request for comment.
+Edwards, McConnell and Graham did not immediately respond Friday to requests for comment.

 Obama’s grievances with the media are a constant theme.
-He portrays himself as a victim of unfair reportage and political commentary from every corner, including from liberals whom he said never understood the need for him to make compromises to win passage of legislation.
-At one point, he recounts how he said that when some people in small Pennsylvania towns “get bitter, they cling to guns or religion or antipathy toward people who aren’t like them, or anti-immigrant sentiment or anti-trade sentiment as a way to explain their frustrations.”
+He portrays himself as a victim of unfair reportage and political commentary from every corner, including from liberals who he said never understood the need for him to make compromises to win passage of legislation.
+At one point, he recounts that he said that when some people in small Pennsylvania towns “get bitter, they cling to guns or religion or antipathy toward people who aren’t like them, or anti-immigrant sentiment or anti-trade sentiment as a way to explain their frustrations.”

-While he acknowledges that he “screwed up” by making the comment, he seeks to shift some of the blame to a writer for The Huffington Post, who accurately quoted his words.
+While he acknowledges that he “screwed up” by making the comment, he seeks to shift some of the blame to a writer for the Huffington Post, who accurately quoted his words.
 “This is what separates even the most liberal writers from their conservative counterparts — the willingness to flay politicians on their own side,” Obama writes.
 He wishes he could take back the remarks and “make a few simple edits.”

 But Obama has particular scorn for “conservative pundits” who framed efforts to help the disadvantaged in society into partisan attack lines.
 “The problem is no longer discrimination against people of color, the argument goes; it’s ‘reverse racism,’ with minorities ‘playing the race card’ to get unfair advantage.
 The problem isn’t sexual harassment in the workplace; it’s humorless ‘feminazis’ beating men over the head with their political correctness,” he writes.